MicrosoftDocs/memdocs/memdocs/intune/fundamentals/remote-help-macos.md

 title: Using Remote Help on macOS to assist authenticated users.
 titleSuffix: Microsoft Intune
-description: Use the Remote Help web app to provide remote assistance to authenticated users and to troubleshoot for frontline workers (FLW).
+description: Use Remote Help to provide remote assistance to authenticated users and to troubleshoot for frontline workers (FLW).
 keywords:
 author: Smritib17
 ms.author: smbhardwaj